LuminosoInsight/pack64/README.markdown

 pack64
 ======
-Packs a NumPy vector into a kind-of-floating-point, kind-of-base64 representation, requiring only 3 bytes per vector entry.
+Pack64 is a vector encoding, with code for encoding and decoding it in Python and JavaScript.
+It packs a vector into a kind-of-floating-point, kind-of-base64 representation, requiring only 3 bytes per vector entry.

 This is meant for transmitting vector data over a network, in a situation